mobile app bar

 NASCAR Cup Series driver Bubba Wallace (23) reacts as he kisses the bricks Sunday, July 27, 2025, after winning the Brickyard 400 at Indianapolis Motor Speedway.

-Joe Gibbs Racing teammates Denny Hamlin and Ty Gibbs clashed a week ago, but at Kansas the spotlight swung back to Hamlin, this time over how the veteran raced his own 23XI driver, Bubba Wallace, in the closing lap.
+Joe Gibbs Racing teammates Denny Hamlin and Ty Gibbs clashed a week ago.
+In Kansas, the lens was squarely on Hamlin once again, this time over how the veteran raced the driver of the team he owns: 23XI’s Bubba Wallace.

-Fans, however, were quick to call him out.
-One noted, “He did the same thing to Bell 2-3 times before Hamlin did,” while another added, “Wanted to race the 11 for the win???
-Well you did the same thing to the 20 the 11 did to you the lap before.”
+Fans, however, were quick to call Wallace out.
+One noted, “He did the same thing to [Christopher] Bell 2-3 times before Hamlin did.”
+Another added, “Wanted to race the 11 for the win???
+Well, you did the same thing to the 20 [that] the 11 did to you the lap before.”

 A third chimed in, “Did he forget he did the thing to Bell like 3 times??
 And I believe Bell drives a Toyota♂️.”
-Another fan piled on, writing, “Should’ve asked him how he raced Bell.”
+Reiterations were aplenty.
+“Should’ve asked him how he raced Bell,” wrote a fan.

-With emotions still running high, Wallace now intends to shift the page to the Round of 12 finale at the Roval.
+With emotions still running high, Wallace now intends to focus on the Round of 12 finale at the Roval.
 Sitting below the line, it’s a must-win scenario.
-But Wallace made his intentions clear; he’ll double down on the same hard-nosed approach he brought to Kansas, fighting tooth and nail to keep his playoff hopes alive.
+And Wallace has made his intentions clear: He’ll double down on the same hard-nosed approach he brought to Kansas, fighting tooth and nail to keep his playoff hopes alive.

 About the author